PLP-MERN-Stack-Development/mern-final-project-mathekalawrence/README.md

 This assignment focuses on designing, developing, and deploying a comprehensive full-stack MERN application that showcases all the skills you've learned throughout the course.

+Here is the link to the main project repository: **https://github.com/mathekalawrence/ParkBest-Mobile-App.git**

 ## Assignment Overview

 You will: